What is Anarchism?

 people directly affected make decisions,

 What might this look like?

 For our workplaces, it means that the people who work will decide together what is produced and how.
+No bosses needed.

 For our natural world, it means communities will decide how and whether local development occurs and how energy is produced.
 Communities and bioregions will cooperate and coordinate together to protect and nurture large-scale resources like lakes, rivers, and forests.